 The Faculty of Pacific Lutheran University establishes the educational philosophy that shapes and supports the curriculum and programs of study.
 This philosophy is reflected in statements of educational goals, objectives and principles.
 Of particular significance to all students are statements about learning objectives, general education and writing throughout the curriculum.

-Pacific Lutheran University was founded in 1890 by a group of mostly Norwegian Lutherans from the Puget Sound area.
-They were led by the Reverend Bjug Harstad, who became PLU’s first president.
-In naming the university, these pioneers recognized the important role that a Lutheran educational institution on the Western frontier of America could play in the emerging future of the region.
-They wanted the institution to help immigrants adjust to their new land and find jobs, but they also wanted it to produce graduates who would serve church and community.
-Education—and educating for service—was a venerated part of the Scandinavian traditions from which these pioneers came.
+Pacific Lutheran University was founded in Tacoma by Norwegian pioneers in 1890, who were led by the Reverend Bjug Harstad, PLU’s first president.
+In naming the university, these pioneers recognized the important role that a Lutheran educational institution on the West Coast of America could play in the emerging future of the region.
+They especially wanted the institution to educate immigrants, but they also wanted it to produce graduates who would serve and lead in their communities.
+Education—and educating for service—is a venerated part of the Scandinavian traditions from which these pioneers came.